moul/depviz/README.md

 # depviz
 dependency visualizer (auto roadmap)

+**work in progress**: I'm already using this tool on a daily basis, but I know it lacks a lot of work to make it cool for other people too

 `depviz` aggregates issues from multiple repositories and outputs a visual representation of the dependencies.

 ## Example